ronkok/Hurmet/docs/manual.md

 If you write `$PAGE` into a print header, Hurmet will print page numbers at that location.
 The calculation field `savedate() = @@` will print the date on which the document was most recently saved.

+### Paste

+Use **Ctrl-V** to paste into a Hurmet document.
+Hurmet recognizes either HTML or plain text.
+So you can copy and paste from another Hurmet document or from a chatbot.
+If a chatbot writes math, instruct it to write in Markdown format.
+Then the math will paste nicely into Hurmet.

 ### Macro Expansion